rreusch2/parleyapp/parleyapp_ui_recommendations.md

-ParleyApp UI and Pro Features
+Predictive Play UI and Pro Features

 Recommendation

-This document provides a comprehensive recommendation for structuring the User Interface (UI) and defining Pro features for the ParleyApp, integrating insights from the enhanced AI and backend architecture.
+This document provides a comprehensive recommendation for structuring the User Interface (UI) and defining Pro features for the Predictive Play, integrating insights from the enhanced AI and backend architecture.
 The goal is to create an intuitive, informative, and engaging user experience that leverages the power of the improved AI system.

 Core UI Principles